SheffieldMLNet/sheffieldmlnet.github.io/content/talk/seminar-kate-rakelly.md

 From Kate Rakelly's website:

-I am a PhD candidate in BAIR at UC Berkeley, where I am advised by Sergey Levine.
+"""I am a PhD candidate in BAIR at UC Berkeley, where I am advised by Sergey Levine.
 During my PhD I've also worked with Alyosha Efros and Trevor Darrell.

-Previously, I graduated with a Bachelor's in EECS from UC Berkeley, where I did undergraduate research with Shiry Ginosar and Alyosha Efros in computer vision as well as Insoon Yang and Claire Tomlin in control.
+Previously, I graduated with a Bachelor's in EECS from UC Berkeley, where I did undergraduate research with Shiry Ginosar and Alyosha Efros in computer vision as well as Insoon Yang and Claire Tomlin in control."""

 [https://people.eecs.berkeley.edu/~rakelly/](https://people.eecs.berkeley.edu/~rakelly/)